Elisabeth Griswold

 Brief Life History of Elisabeth

 When Elisabeth Griswold was born in February 1837, in Vermont, United States, her father, Benjamin Griswold, was 44 and her mother, Martha Austin, was 34.
 She married Henry B Scovel on 7 October 1867.
 They were the parents of at least 2 sons and 2 daughters.
-She lived in Cambridge, Lamoille, Vermont, United States for about 10 years.
-She died on 21 June 1915, in Cornwall, Addison, Vermont, United States, at the age of 78.
+She lived in Cambridge, Lamoille, Vermont, United States for about 10 years and Addison, Vermont, United States in 1935.
+She died on 21 June 1915, in Cornwall, Addison, Vermont, United States, at the age of 78, and was buried in Cornwall, Addison, Vermont, United States.

 Photos and Memories (0)